Securing Prometheus Scraping for Istio Sidecar and Gateway

 $ kubectl delete virtualservice gateway-metrics -n istio-system

-$ kubectl delete -f @samples/addons/prometheus.yaml@
+$ kubectl delete -n istio-system -f @samples/addons/extras/prometheus-secure-metrics.yaml@

 $ kubectl delete -f @samples/httpbin/httpbin.yaml@